nguyentbanh/Crunchy/README.md

 * `-p or --pass <s>` sets the password.
 * `-u or --user <s>` sets the e-mail address or username.

+ _Please remember that login has to be done for each call of Crunchy, as none of the credentials are stored_
 ##### Disables

 * `-c or --cache` disables the cache.